Saebyul1221/Saebyul1221/README.md

 ## Hi There 👋

 Hello, I'm Saebyul.
-I am a current student and I am studying programming.
+I am currently employed as a developer.

 If you want to contact me, please leave me a message!